 3. Big numbers.

-Quality of the data does not only depend of the source used, but also of the numbers involved.
-For example, the number of universities with more than one Nobel Prize is probably lower than 200 (including all of those granted since 1900) that makes very difficult to rank them correctly.
+The quality of the data does not only depend on the source used, but also on the numbers involved.
+For example, the number of universities with more than one Nobel Prize is probably lower than 200 (including all of those granted since 1900) that makes it very difficult to rank them correctly.

 The same applies to citation data, the most powerful bibliometric tool that is providing figures in the order of thousands and tens of thousands.
 The link data offer far larger big numbers, usually two or even three orders of magnitude larger.
 Certainly, the web indicators are noisier but statistically, they are better suited for uncovering patterns and discriminating a larger number of institutions.